Koh Poh Koon: Political career

 On 1 January 2016, Koh was appointed Minister of State at the Ministries of National Development and Trade and Industry.
 On 1 May 2017, he was promoted to Senior Minister of State and continued serving in the two Ministries; he relinquished his position in the Ministry of National Development on 30 April 2018.
 On 23 April 2018, Koh was appointed Deputy Secretary-General of the National Trades Union Congress and he held this position until 15 May 2021.

-In the 2020 general election, Koh switched to join the five-member PAP team contesting in Tampines GRC and they won with 66.41% of the vote against the National Solidarity Party.
+In the 2020 general election, Koh switched to join the five-member PAP team contesting in Tampines GRC and they won with 66.41% of the vote against the National Solidarity Party (NSP).
 Koh thus became the Member of Parliament representing the Tampines Central ward of Tampines GRC.
 On 27 July 2020, he was appointed Senior Minister of State at the Ministry of Health.
 He took up an additional appointment as Senior Minister of State at the Ministry of Manpower on 15 May 2021.
 Koh was appointed Senior Minister of State at the Ministry of Sustainability and the Environment on 13 June 2022, while relinquishing his Ministry of Health portfolio.

+In the 2025 general election, he contested in Tampines GRC again with fellow PAP teammates Charlene Chen, Masagos Zulkifli, Baey Yam Keng, and David Neo.
+This election saw a four-way fight in Tampines GRC, with the PAP going against the WP, People's Power Party (PPP), and NSP.
+The PAP was successful and won Tampines GRC with 52.02% of the vote against the WP's 47.37%, PPP's 0.43%, and NSP's 0.18%.
+This subsequently reelected Koh for another five year term.

 Personal life

-A Chinese Singaporean of Teochew descent, Koh grew up in a farmhouse at Lorong Cheng Lim in Punggol before he and his family moved to a four-room HDB flat in Toa Payoh.
+Koh grew up in a farmhouse at Lorong Cheng Lim in Punggol before he and his family moved to a four-room HDB flat in Toa Payoh.
 His father was a bus driver who drove the public bus service 82.
 Koh was the oldest child in his family and often worked part-time jobs when he was young to support his family.

 Koh is married to a doctor, with whom he has two daughters.